FDio/csit/docs/job_specs/report_coverage/3n-skx/memif-00.md

 1c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4-ip4base-eth-2memif-1dcr
 2c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4-ip4base-eth-2memif-1dcr
 4c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4-ip4base-eth-2memif-1dcr
-##### dot1q-l2bdbasemaclrn-eth-2memif-1dcr
-1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND dot1q-l2bdbasemaclrn-eth-2memif-1dcr
-2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND dot1q-l2bdbasemaclrn-eth-2memif-1dcr
-4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND dot1q-l2bdbasemaclrn-eth-2memif-1dcr
-1c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND dot1q-l2bdbasemaclrn-eth-2memif-1dcr
-2c AND 1518b AND ndrpdr AND xxv710 AND drv_avf AND dot1q-l2bdbasemaclrn-eth-2memif-1dcr
-1c AND 9000b AND ndrpdr AND xxv710 AND drv_avf AND dot1q-l2bdbasemaclrn-eth-2memif-1dcr
-1c AND imix AND ndrpdr AND xxv710 AND drv_avf AND dot1q-l2bdbasemaclrn-eth-2memif-1dcr
-2c AND imix AND ndrpdr AND xxv710 AND drv_avf AND dot1q-l2bdbasemaclrn-eth-2memif-1dcr
-4c AND imix AND ndrpdr AND xxv710 AND drv_avf AND dot1q-l2bdbasemaclrn-eth-2memif-1dcr
 #### dpdk-vfio-pci
 ##### eth-l2bdbasemaclrn-eth-2memif-1lxc
 1c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND eth-l2bdbasemaclrn-eth-2memif-1lxc